GenericMappingTools/gmt/doc/rst/source/grdmath.rst

    Similarly, the **SAZ** and **SBAZ** operators calculate spherical azimuth and back-azimuths in degrees, respectively.
-The operators **LDIST** and **PDIST** compute spherical distances in km if **-fg** is set or implied, else they return Cartesian distances.
-Note: If the current :term:`PROJ_ELLIPSOID` is ellipsoidal then geodesics are used in calculations of distances, which can be slow.
+The operators **LDIST** and **PDIST** compute spherical distances in km if **-fg** is set or implied, else they return Cartesian distances. **Note**: If the current :term:`PROJ_ELLIPSOID` is ellipsoidal then geodesics are used in calculations of distances, which can be slow.
    You can trade speed with accuracy by changing the algorithm used to